mostafaAbokhadra/topics/2-sputum-culture.md

 8. In tuberculosis, 3 sputum samples must be collected on 3 consecutive days and returned to the clinical lab daily.

 ## sputum induction
+- used to collect adequate lower respiratory secretions from patients who have difficulty producing sputum
+- essential for patients suspected of having miliary tuberculosis or tuberculous pleural effusion.
+- patient inhales a nebulized hypertonic saline solution to liquefy airway secretions, stimulating coughing and promoting the expectoration of mucus.
+- p.t washes his mouth
+- prepare a 20 mL 3% hypertonic saline solution and inject it into the water-filled nebulizer cup
+- allow the patient to inhale the hypertonic mist for approximately 5 minutes.
+- the patients inhale and exhale through the mouthpiece
+- patients take several deep breaths before attempting to cough
+- gentle chest physiotherapy to aid the patients in producing sputum.
+- monitor for potential complications, such as the potential rupture of pleural bullae, which can lead to a life-threatening pneumothorax.
+- procedure should be stopped when a 1 to 2 mL sputum specimen is collected, after 15 minutes of nebulization, or if the patient complains of chest tightness, dyspnea, or wheezing.
+Imaging is advised if these symptoms persist at the end of the sputum collection.